cs1060f25/evanjiang943-hw3/README.md

 ## Overview

 This prototype demonstrates a simplified version of the Teaching Assistant (TA) user journey for an AI-assisted grading platform.
-The system simulates the process of uploading student submissions, AI-powered grading with rubric-based scoring, TA review and editing, and final feedback delivery to students.
+The system includes **15 pre-existing student submissions** with calculus homework problems, allowing TAs to immediately start the grading workflow without needing to upload files.
+The platform simulates AI-powered grading with rubric-based scoring, TA review and editing, and final feedback delivery to students.

 ## Features